esponges/blog/native-vs-web.md

   - profile.js
   - [id].js

+## Props

+React Native and React share the same fundamental principles, including the use of props (properties) to pass data and event handlers between components.
+However, there are differences in the specific props available and their usage, primarily because React Native and React cater to different environments (mobile vs. web).

+For example, React has the `onClick` prop for handling click events, while React Native has the `onPress` prop for handling press events.
+Likewise, React has the `className` prop for styling components, while React Native has the `style` prop for styling components.
+Many of the props are similar, but they are not the same.
+There are some web props that are native to the web and the DOM, and there are some native props that are native to the platform.

 ## Tools for sharing code between platforms

 At the moment there are no tools to migrate from one platform to another.
 However, there are some tools that can help us to share code between platforms like: